-Wi-Fi 6 will be the first iteration of 802.11 to include Orthogonal Frequency Division Multiple Access (OFDMA), which is an improvement on Orthogonal Frequency Division Multiplexing (OFDM).
+Wi-Fi 6 is the first iteration of 802.11 to include Orthogonal Frequency Division Multiple Access (OFDMA), which is an improvement on Orthogonal Frequency Division Multiplexing (OFDM).

 OFDM is used by Wi-Fi 5, 4, and older standards to encode and transmit data.
 In essence, OFDM allows multiple clients or access points (APs) to contend for the ability to transmit data; once the network is idle, data can be transmitted.
 OFDM is a popular and reliable way to decentralize access, but it has a major problem: It can lead to serious latency.

-Wi-Fi 6 will extend the capabilities of Multi-User Multi-Input/Multi-Output (MU-MIMO).
-MU-MIMO was previously available only for downstream connections and allowed for a device to send data to multiple receivers at the same time; Wi-Fi 6 will add MU-MIMO capabilities to upstream connections as well--this will allow more simultaneous devices on one network.
+Wi-Fi 6 extends the capabilities of Multi-User Multi-Input/Multi-Output (MU-MIMO).
+MU-MIMO was previously available only for downstream connections and allowed for a device to send data to multiple receivers at the same time; Wi-Fi 6 adds MU-MIMO capabilities to upstream connections as well–this will allow more simultaneous devices on one network.

-- Increase the number of transmit beamforming streams to eight in order to increase network range and throughput;
+- Increases the number of transmit beamforming streams to eight in order to increase network range and throughput;

-- use both the 2.4 GHz and 5GHz bands simultaneously to greatly improve performance;
+- uses both the 2.4 GHz and 5GHz bands simultaneously to greatly improve performance;

-- implement individual target wake time (TWT) to improve battery life and reduce power consumption for Wi-Fi devices; and
+- implements individual target wake time (TWT) to improve battery life and reduce power consumption for Wi-Fi devices; and

-- introduce spatial reuse technology that will allow devices to more easily access a Wi-Fi network in order to transmit data.
+- introduces spatial reuse technology that will allow devices to more easily access a Wi-Fi network in order to transmit data.

 Check out the Wi-Fi Alliance’s Wi-Fi 6 white paper for more technical details (registration required for PDF download).